How long after a hair transplant can I exercise?

 1-3 days after your hair transplant: no exercise.

 Immediately after surgery you should avoid any physical activity as far as possible, including working and unnecessary walking.
 This is a delicate time for your new hair grafts and you won’t be able to touch them.
 We suggest you avoid bending over and trying to keep your head above the level of your heart in order to minimise swelling during this early stage.
 (At The Maitland Clinic we’ll provide you with full instructions for looking after your hair, as well as Liposomal ATP aftercare sprays to optimise the grafts’ healing and growth.)

 In this period some light, non-strenuous activity such as yoga or gentle walking is usually permissible, but you should avoid running or cardio exercise which can cause sweating or a significant increase in blood pressure.

 If you notice an increase in swelling or irritation during this time, then you should reduce or cut out your exercise for a few days more.

 From 10 days: cardio exercise, gym and weights training

 This is the time that your scalp should be free of scabs and swelling.
 In most cases, it will also be permissible to undertake some cardio exercise, gym and weights training.
-However, if you have had FUT surgery, you should avoid exercises that stretch the back of the neck for another 6-8 weeks.
+However, if you have had FUT surgery, you should avoid an exercise that stretches the back of the neck for 2 months after your procedure.

 Stitches from a FUT procedure are removed from the donor area after 10-14 days.